 Every Caribbean country has a staple seafood dish – and it’s no different in Jamaica.
 Here, you can expect to see salt fish (AKA cod) plastered all over restaurant menus.
 Wondering why it’s called salt fish?
-Well, up until the 19th century, salting was the only widely available method to preserve freshly-netted fish, and it’s an age-old tradition that’s still put into practise today.
-This tasty meal is made up of sautéed cod, boiled ackee, scotch bonnet peppers, and freshly-picked tomatoes.
+Well, up until the 19th century, salting was the only widely available method to preserve freshly netted fish, and it’s an age-old tradition that’s still used today.
+This tasty meal is made up of sautéed cod, boiled ackee, scotch bonnet peppers, and freshly picked tomatoes.
 Then, it’s seasoned with sizzling spices, like black pepper and pimento.
-This spicy dish is usually eaten at breakfast as it’s really filling – which is ideal for fuelling you up for days out exploring the sights, like Dunn’s River Falls in Ocho Rios.
+This spicy dish is usually eaten at breakfast.

-Goat curry is a staple dish you’ll get to sample when visiting Jamaica.
-Normally, this mouth-watering dish is served with rice, fried plantain, and potatoes.
-And because the tasty goat is slow cooked over a couple of hours, it tastes really tender.
-And because this dish is milder in terms of its spiciness, it’s usually whipped up in big batches and eaten at parties and celebrations – so it appeals to the fussiest of eaters.
+Curry goat is a staple dish in Jamaica.
+Normally, this mouthwatering dish is served with rice, fried plantain, and potatoes.
+Because curry goat is slow-cooked over a couple of hours, it's really tender.
+It's not too spicy, either, so it's a crowd-pleaser, and is often whipped up in big batches and eaten at parties and celebrations.

 Jamaican jerk chicken (serves four)

-4 chicken thighs, with the bone inside and skin left on
+8 chicken thighs, with the bone in and skin left on

 2 garlic cloves, minced